Introduction

 • When performing remedial maintenance, someone working in a garage usually has a large but incomplete stock to draw from.
 Some parts will be ordered from a higher-level warehouse.
 Frequently, repair work will stop until the part is available and the equipment is not moveable; this can tie up a repair bay for an extended period and impact other commitments the repair facility made to other customers.

-• When technicians go to a non-operational equipment location, they try to remotely identify all the necessary parts.
+• When technicians go to a non-operational equipment location, they try to identify all the necessary parts remotely.
 Sometimes, all the parts are unavailable in a local stocking location, like a tech’s truck or the service office’s stockroom.
 The tech must decide whether to go to the site immediately or wait until all the parts are available.
 This affects the service level agreement compliance rate, first-time fix rate, and customer satisfaction.

 Grow Spare Parts Sales